DaniilKimlb/pocketnet-proxy-api/README.md

 For more details on these wallet methods and their responses, refer to the [Wallet Methods Documentation](./docs/wallet-methods.md).

+## Authorization Methods

+The PocketNet Proxy API also includes the `authorization` object, which provides authentication-related functionality.
+It allows you to verify authorization signatures to ensure secure interactions within the network.

+For more details on authorization methods and their usage, see the [Authorization Methods Documentation](./docs/authorization-methods.md).

 ## Configuration

 ### Global Variables